Kybernauti-3/MyLittleScriptingCar/README.md

 - [ ] Add some use for the camera
 - [ ] Finalize
 - [ ] Play with it :)

+> Yep, that's right, I haven't completed any of these yet...